EdenKupe/anarchysf/pages/t/001100 Dave Thorpe.md

 yearReleased: "1988"
 author: "Dave Thorpe"
 ---
-Described as an allegorical satire on the nuclear age, this was published by the anarchist Hooligan Press, and favourably reviewed in Freedom.
+Described as an allegorical satire on the nuclear age, this was published by the anarchist Hooligan Press, and favourably reviewed in _Freedom_.
 (D.R.
 1988)